Environments¶

 However, this stores this environment files in /opt/conda

-, which a directory that is reset when the workspace restarts, and so custom environments are lost.
-Therefore, you want to specify a storage location in your user directory with the --prefix
+, which is a directory that is recreated when the workspace restarts, and so packages stored in that directory by the user are lost if a workspace restarts.
+Therefore, you want to specify another storage location in your user directory with the --prefix

 parameter